 ("PC"): A postmodern fallacy that the nature of a thing or situation can

 be changed simply by changing its name.
-E.g., "We can strike a blow against
+E.g., "Today we strike a blow against

 cruelty to animals by changing the name of ‘pets’ to ‘animal companions.’"

 despairing.
-Instead, call them 'survivors.'"
-(Of course, if all victims
+Instead, we are 'survivors.'"
+(Of course, when "victims"

 disappear then perpetrators conveniently vanish as well!)

-Argument: (also, "post hoc propter hoc" argument, or the "too much of a coincidence"
+Argument: (also, "post hoc propter hoc," or the "too much of a coincidence"

 music was becoming popular--that's too much of a coincidence: It proves that Disco